SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 The **Checkout** functionality is yet to be implemented, so won't work, but it's not too far away and if you have time after this workshop feel free to contribute the changes and make this workshop even better!

+## Congratulations!

+You have now successfully begun to _strangle_ the monolith.
+Part of the monolith's functionality (Inventory, Catalog and Shopping Cart) are now implemented as microservices, without touching the monolith.

 ## Add Apache Kafka for getting Popular Items

 In this section, you will deploy an Apache Kafka in openshift, Add kafka producer to Cart Microservice and create a new ``track-popular-items`` microservice. ``Track-popular-items`` microservice will be the kafka consumer for our application.